 Traditional red oak is inexpensive and always looks great.

 Maple has an elegant finish, appropriate for dining rooms, living rooms, and family rooms.

 The advantage of engineered wood flooring over laminate flooring is that most engineered wood can be sanded when inevitable scratches and dings develop.
 There are several things to keep in mind, though:

-Engineered flooring, though more expensive than laminate, provides better value in the long-run because it has that “real” wood look and it can be periodically sanded to revive the wood grain and repair post-installation scrapes and scratches.
+Engineered flooring, though more expensive than laminate, provides better value over time because it is a real wood product that couldbe sanded to revive the wood grain and repair post-installation scrapes and scratches.

 Contact us to schedule a complimentary consultation with a flooring professional who will help you decide which of the many flooring options we offer is right for you.
 214-399-1770